-Waste Management Inc. is the largest post-consumer recycler in North America avoiding ~27 million $MtCO_2$ -e per year.
-In 2021, the company signalled doubling investment to \$200 million to augment its recycling capabilities and is now targeting to increase avoided emissions to ~35 million $MtCO_2$ -e per year by 2038.

-Veolia's PROCYCLE service recycles difficult to recycle items such as crisp packets, sweet wrappers and plastic toys utilising in-house expertise and network recyclers.
-This service provides a solution to maximise the recycling potential of hard-to-recycle plastics and avoid emissions.
+- Waste Management Inc. is the largest postconsumer recycler in North America avoiding ~27 million MtCO2-e per year. - Veolia's PROCYCLE provides a solution for difficult to recycle items such as crisp packets, sweet wrappers and plastic toys utilising in-house expertise and network recyclers.